AlexOrlek/bacterialBercow/README.md

 1. Putative complete plasmid accessions, along with accompanying information such as accession title are downloaded from NCBI nucleotide.
 To be considered a putative plasmid, the accession must be annotated as "plasmid" and "complete".
 2. To select for complete plasmid genomes, the accessions are filtered using a regular expression search of the accession title text.
 For example, titles including the words "gene", "transposon", or "synthetic vector" would be excluded.
 3. The filtered accession sequences are downloaded as a FASTA file.
-If both Refseq and Genbank accessions have been retrieved, there will be duplicates; therefore, deduplication is conducted, leaving only one sequence from the duplicate set of sequences with identical nucleotide sequence, favouring retention of Refseq over Genbank accessions.
+If both Refseq and Genbank accessions have been retrieved, there will be duplicates with identical nucleotide sequences; therefore, deduplication is conducted, leaving only one sequence from the set of duplicate sequences, favouring retention of Refseq over Genbank accessions.
 More specifically, deduplication is conducted according to the argument provided to the `--deduplicationmethod` flag:
     * `all`: all duplicate sequences are filtered, leaving only one representative sequence.
     * `bioproject`: sequences are deduplicated if they share the same BioSample accession id, and the same BioProject accession id (default method).
     * `submitter`: sequences are deduplicated if they share the same BioSample accession id, and the same submitter metadata (submitter contact name and submitter affiliation name, from the [BioSample "Owner"](https://www.ncbi.nlm.nih.gov/books/NBK169436/) field)